kociap/setup-vulkan-sdk/README.md

 require).
 The action utilises the GitHub cache mechanism to accelerate subsequent builds.

+All versions of the Vulkan SDK are supported.
+Any components provided by a Vulkan SDK release may be built.

 ## Usage

 _NOTE: For help with GitHub Actions, see GitHub Help Documentation